Republican knives out for Obama's medical devices tax

 “Repeal of the medical device tax has once again become a rallying cry for the Republicans ... and now they have the congressional majority to potentially do something about it,” said analysts at BernsteinResearch in a client note.

-The tax has been projected .
+The tax has been projected to raise about $30 billion a year in government revenue over 10 years.
 Medical device companies have lobbyied against it on Capitol Hill.

-Repeal could boost their profits by 1 to 5 percent a year, the Bernstein analysts said, naming possible beneficiaries as Medtronic Inc (MDT.N), Johnson & Johnson (JNJ.N), Abbott Laboratories (ABT.N), Baxter International (BAX.N), St. Jude Medical Inc STJ.N and Stryker Corp (SYK.N).
+Repeal could boost their profits by 1 to 5 percent a year, the Bernstein analysts said, naming possible beneficiaries as Medtronic Inc, Johnson & Johnson, Abbott Laboratories, Baxter International, St. Jude Medical Inc and Stryker Corp.

+One way for Republicans to proceed could be for the House to approve a bill and send it to the Senate.
+But Republicans there might have difficulty getting enough votes to overcome a likely veto by Obama.
+A budget process path is also a possibility.
+(Editing by Andrew Hay)